 Checking out Friday’s other NBA action:

-— Marc Gasol (gah-SAHL’) scored a season-high 20 points and matched his career high with six 3-pointers as the Raptors clobbered the Wizards, 140-111.
+— Marc Gasol (gah-SAHL’) scored a season-high 20 points and matched his career high with six 3-pointers in the Raptors’ 140-111 blasting of the Wizards.
 Norman Powell finished with 28 points and Terence Davis II matched his career best with 23 in the Raptors’ highest scoring game of the season.
 OG Anunoby (an-oo-NAH’-bee) had 18 and Serge Ibaka (ih-BAH’-kah) 15 to help Toronto beat Washington for the 17th time in their last 20 meetings.

-— Furkan Korkmaz (FUR’-kan KOHRK’-mahs) nailed six 3-pointers and had a career-high 24 points as the 76ers knocked off the Bulls, 100-89.
+— Furkan Korkmaz nailed six 3-pointers and a career-high 24 points as the 76ers knocked off the Bulls.
+100-89.
 Korkmaz finished 6 of 9 from 3-point range and was 8 of 11 overall, including four straight treys in the third quarter.
-Ben Simmons finished with 20 points, 11 rebounds and seven assists, while Al Horford chipped in 20 points.
+Ben Simmons finished with 20 points, 11 rebounds and seven assists, while Al Horford finished with 20 points.